rajitkhanna/BlackJack/README.md

 # BlackJack
 Console-based BlackJack Card Game in Python.
 Oodles of Fun.

-Run the file in your console with the command
+If you already have python3 installed, run the file in your console with the command

 python3 BlackJack.py

 to experience this classic card game!

+You can check what version of python you have installed by simply typing python into your command prompt.

 I stored the cards and card values in a dictionary called Cards.
 I stored the suits in a list called suits.
 In the beginning, I generate a generic deck of cards of thirteen values and four suits.
 I shuffle a list called mask in my function deal_cards to create a unique deck each time the code is run.
 To shuffle this list, I instantiate an object from python's random library because it's easy and convenient to. use.